Court kills Flint water charges against ex-governor, others

 The challenge was filed by lawyers for former health director Nick Lyon, but the decision also applies to Snyder and others who were indicted.
 The cases now will return to Genesee County court for dismissal.

-“This wasn't even a close case — it was six-zip,” said Lyon attorney Chip Chamberlain.
-“It was based on a plain reading of the statute.
-They couldn't do what they tried to do.”
+“This wasn't even a close case — it was six-zip. ...
+They couldn’t do what they tried to do," said Lyon attorney Chip Chamberlain.

 The attorney general’s office had no immediate comment on the decision.
 Snyder's legal team described the court's opinion as “unequivocal and scathing.”